arun-ammasai/tid-webpage-integrated-base/README_TID.md

 To complete the setup:

 Replace the placeholders in app.js for TID_CLIENT_ID and TID_REDIRECT_URI with your actual values from the Trimble Developer Portal.
 For production, move the token exchange to a backend server for security.
+All the best